 Calculating your sum insured

-Your sum insured is not the same as your house’s market value.
-It’s the likely cost of replacing your home on its current site, based on its current:
+Your sum insured is not the same as the market value of your house.
+It’s the likely cost of replacing your home on its current site, based on:

 - standard and type of construction

 - structures, like decks, driveways, sheds, garages, retaining walls, fencing and outbuildings

 - period features (typically in villas and bungalows)

 - permanent swimming and spa pools

 - special features such as jetties and cable cars

 - compliance costs

 There are a number of ways you can calculate your sum insured - it's up to you.
 You can use the independent online Cordell Sum Sure calculator, or ask a licensed builder, quantity surveyor, architect or a registered valuer to help.Cordell Sum Sure calculator